Jig: Origins

 of dances, solo (suitable for jigs), paired, round, country or courtly'; in Playford's Dancing Master (1651) 'the dance game in "Kemps Jegg" is a typical scenario from a dramatic jig and it is likely that the combination of dance metre for steps and non-metrical passages for pantomime indicates how a solo or ensemble jig might have been danced by stage players.'
 Later the dance began to be associated with music particularly in 6/8 time, and with slip jigs 9/8 time.

 Ireland and Scotland

-During the middle of the 16th century the dance was adopted in Ireland and in the 17th century Scotland, where it was widely adapted, and the jig is now most often associated with these countries, especially Ireland.
-The jig is second in popularity only to the reel in traditional Irish dance; it is popular but somewhat less common in Scottish country dance music.
-It is transcribed in compound metre, being 6/8 time.
+During the middle of the 16th century the dance was adopted in Ireland and in the 17th century Scotland, where it was widely adapted.
+The jig is typically associated with these countries, especially Ireland.
+It is second in popularity only to the reel in traditional Irish dance, and in Scottish country dance jigs and reels are the two quicktime dance forms.
+A jig is transcribed in compound metre, being 6/8 time.
 The most common structure of a jig is two eight-bar parts, performing two different steps, each once on the right foot, and one on the left foot.
 As with most other types of dance tunes in Irish music, at a session or a dance it is common for two or more jigs to be strung together in a set, flowing on without interruption.